 8. HAZARA RAMA TEMPLE

-Adjacent to the mosque is the Hazara Rama temple.
-This is a beautiful temple.
-The wall of the compound surrounding the temple is fully sculptured with big horses and elephants.
-Inside the temple the walls are sculpted with stories from Ramayana which includes Lava Kusha story as well.
-Also are the stories of Lord Krishna.
+There are the stories of Lord Krishna as well.
 There are 1000 such sculptures of Rama and hence the name Hazara Rama.
-The inner sanctum has black finished polished granite pillars with images of Rama and Krishna sculpted.
+The inner sanctum has black polished granite pillars with images of Rama and Krishna sculpted on them.
 These pillars add more beauty to the temple.
 Do not miss this place at any cost.

 9. UNDERGROUND SHIVA TEMPLE